imohitmayank/a_lazy_data_science_guide/docs/audio_intelligence/neural_audio_codecs.md

 ```

 !!!
 Hint
-    If you're wondering how bandwidth relates to the number of codebooks in EnCodec, here's how it works: The encoder produces 75 steps per second of audio.
-So, for a 10-second clip, there are 750 steps.
-At each step, the model outputs one code per codebook (`N_q`).
-For example, with `bandwidth = 1.5`, there are 2 codebooks, so you get a total of 2 × 750 = 1500 codes, which corresponds to 1.5 kbps.
-With `bandwidth = 24`, there are 32 codebooks, resulting in 32 × 750 = 24,000 codes, or 24 kbps.
-In summary: more codebooks mean higher bandwidth and better quality, but also larger compressed files.
+    If you're wondering how bandwidth relates to the number of codebooks in EnCodec, here's how it works:

+    The encoder produces 75 steps per second of audio (i.e. 750 steps for a 10-second clip) per codebook (`N_q`).
+For example, with `bandwidth = 1.5`, there are 2 codebooks, so you get a total of 2 × 75 = 150 codes per second.
+Now, in EnCodec, each codebook has 1024 unique entries which can be represented by 10bit id (as $log_2(1024) = 10$).
+So, the total number of bits per second is 150 (steps) * 10 (id) = 1500 bits/s which corresponds to 1.5 kbps.
+    Similarly, with `bandwidth = 24`, there are 32 codebooks, resulting in 32 × 75 = 2400 codes, or 2400*10 = 24000 bits/s which corresponds to 24 kbps.

+!!!
+Note
+    SNAC uses a similar approach, but with a multi-scale quantization strategy, where the quantization is done at different temporal resolutions which results in token rates of 12Hz, ~24Hz and ~48Hz.
+This means the shape of the quantized audio (24 kHz Speech model) follows the shape of (12 * seconds, 24 * seconds, 48 * seconds).
+Example: for a 10 second audio, the shape will be ~(120, 240, 480).

 Notice one thing, an audio of 10 seconds that used 240k samples is now compressed into (N_q, 750) where N_q is the number of codebooks used.
 For `bandwidth = 1.5`, the shape is (2, 750) and the compression ratio is 160x and for `bandwidth = 24`, the shape is (32, 750) and the compression ratio is 10x!
 Quite impressive, right?